Interlude: Robust Regression in R

 implementation to illustrate what the LAV estimator actually minimises, but for

-practical work the rq()
+practical work the rq() function should be used.

-Coefficients can be extracted using coef(rq1)
+Coefficients can be extracted using coef(rq1) and residuals using resid(rq1).

-The fitted line can be plotted using abline(rq1)
+The fitted line can be plotted using abline(rq1).

 High Breakdown Point Methods

-package implements both the least median
+The lqs() function from the MASS package implements both the least median

 of squares (LMS) and least trimmed squares (LTS) estimators from